 What will happen to the results of the research study?

-Results from this study will be used to write a report for government institutions, in particular the Marine Management Organisation, and a peer reviewed journal article.
-Results will also feed into future research that will look at solutions to the issues identified in this study.
+Results from this study will be used to write a report for government institutions and a peer reviewed journal article.
+Results will also feed into research that will look at solutions to the issues identified in this study.
 Results from the survey may influence participant selection for follow-up interviews (only in the sense that it may be used to inform selection of a representative sample of interviewees).

 Who is organising or sponsoring the research?

-Research is funded by NERC, the Natural Environment Research Council.
-Research is being led by Dr Katherine Yates, University of Salford, and Dr Jacqueline Tweddle at the University of Aberdeen
+Research is funded by NERC, the Natural Environment Research Council, with additional funding from SAGES, the Scottish Alliance for Geoscience, Environment and Society.
+Research is being led by Dr Katherine Yates, University of Salford, and Dr Jacqueline Tweddle at the University of Aberdeen.